cyclus/cyclus.github.com/source/cep/cep4.rst

 relative contribution importance.
 Specifically, due to the inherently apples-and-oranges nature of code contributions, no metric for code importance was deemed suitable for comparing contribution importance within the |cyclus| ecosystem.
-That is, a lack of hierarchy was preffered.
+That is, a lack of hierarchy was preferred.
 Thus, alphabetical ordering, which is perceived by convention as non-hierarchical, shall be used.

 What releases should have a DOI?